Skip to content

 Command-line interface entry points.

-This module provides the command-line interfaces for the three main tools: - image-to-stress - Convert photoelastic images to stress maps - stress-to-image - Generate photoelastic images from stress fields - demosaic-raw - Process raw polarimetric camera images
+This module provides the command-line interfaces for the main tools: - image-to-stress - Convert photoelastic images to stress maps - stress-to-image - Generate photoelastic images from stress fields - demosaic-raw - Process raw polarimetric camera images - calibrate-photoelastimetry - Calibrate optics/material constants from known-load data

 main